BTCxZelko/Guides/RPi4/Manjaro/Internal-Dojo-Install-Guide.md

-# Post initial installation
+# Post initial OS installation
-1. Now that we have started up Manjar-Arm, open up terminal and get updates
+## 1. Now that we have started up Manjar-Arm, open up terminal and get updates
 ```
 sudo pacman -Syu
 ```
-2. Mount and configure external device
+## 2. Mount and configure external device
 Attach your external storage through one of the USB 3.0 ports.
 This will attach your storage to the default /media/yourusername/yourexternalstorage location.
 It's better to make a seperate attachment point for it and make sure your Pi 4 attaches the external disk to the same location every time you reboot.

 If you have bought a ready external drive, there's a very good chance that it's formatted to NTFS - that will not work for us.
 Let's check: